ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/developing_the_application.rst

    GIT_CR_REPO=ghcr.io/ukatc/atlast_sensitivity_calculator/atlast_sc_client

-The are two targets in the ``makefile`` for building and pushing the container image:
+The are two targets in the ``makefile``, one for building and the other for pushing the container image:

 * ``buildwebclientimage``: This builds the image and tags it with the name of your current git branch (e.g., ``main``).
 The current branch name is also passed as an argument to the build process.
 This is then used to install the Python package